Invisible Middlemen Are Slowing Down American Health Care

 The argument for PBMs is that some drugs are so expensive—Nerlynx has an average co-pay that starts at $3,600—that PBMs must ensure they aren’t going to patients who won’t benefit from them.
 You don’t need a PBM for aspirin, because aspirin costs pennies.
 The cancer drug Kymriah costs nearly half a million dollars.

-In response to the criticisms of PBMs, a spokesperson for the Pharmaceutical Care Management Association, the national PBM association, said that they provide a critical check on drugmakers’ prices.
+In response to the criticisms of PBMs, a spokesperson for the Pharmaceutical Care Management Association, the national PBM association, said that they provide a crucial check on drugmakers’ prices.
 “When more affordable, clinically appropriate, treatment options are available, employers, unions and public programs choose to use prior authorization to lower costs and improve patient safety,” the spokesperson said.

 To make matters more complicated, pharmaceutical companies have joined some doctors’ groups in blaming high drug prices on PBMs, which creates a potential conflict of interest.
 COA has pharmaceutical companies as corporate members, which give money to the group, and on the PBM issue, at least, COA appears to be aligning with the message of its corporate sponsors—something it has been accused of doing in the past.
 The two COA-affiliated doctors, Divers and Oubre, have both received money from drug and device companies, according to the CMS Open Payments Database.
-(Divers did not respond to a request for comment by press time, but Oubre said the payments do not influence his stance on PBMs.)
+(Both Divers and Oubre said pharma payments do not influence their stance on PBMs.)
 In our interview, Okon denied the suggestion that COA is toeing the party line of its corporate sponsors.
 He claimed that if the PBM rebates go away, he will turn his ire on pharmaceutical companies if they don’t lower drug prices in turn.
 “I’ll be the first in line basically damning pharma,” he told me.

 COA might also oppose step therapy—the practice of trying and failing at cheaper drugs—because oncologists stand to benefit from prescribing more expensive drugs, Anderson says.
 Okon denies this, and says that the drugs PBMs pick are often not even the cheapest drugs.